PERSONAL CANNABIS CULTIVATION

-Locals may also license commercial cultivation, which requires a state license from the California Department of Food and Agriculture, and possible permits from the state or local Water Board and Fish and Wildlife, including CEQA analysis.
+Locals jurisdictions may license commercial cannabis cultivation, which requires a state license from the California Department of Cannabis Control, and possible permits from the state or local Water Board and Fish and Wildlife, including CEQA analysis.

-A source for detailed, statewide local ordinance information and analysis is CannaRegs.
+A source for detailed, statewide local commercial ordinance information and analysis is Fyllo.

 2/18 – The State Water Resources Control Board (State Water Board) has adopted requirements for commercial and personal medical use cannabis cultivation to reduce impacts from discharges of waste and water diversions.
 The State Water Board Cannabis Cultivation Regulatory Programs are now in effect and cannabis cultivators should apply online for the necessary water quality and water right permits.